mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 #### Functions in general

 - User-defined functions can be used in queries.
-- Have to return a value.
+- Must return a value.
 - Cannot use `PRINT` or `SELECT` inside them.
 - Can have schema bindings.